Percent Problem Solving Explained: Definition, Examples, Practice & Video Lessons

 Solving for \)x\( gives:\[x = \frac{35}{28} = 1.25\]

-This indicates that 35 is 125% of 28, which is possible because the part can be greater than the whole, resulting in a percent greater than 100%.
-For example, scoring 125% on a test could mean achieving full marks plus extra credit.
+This indicates that 35 is 125% of 28, meaning it is greater than the whole amount.
+Percents can exceed 100% when the part is larger than the whole, such as scoring extra credit on a test.

-Understanding percents in context helps clarify their meaning: 0% means none of the whole, values between 0% and 100% represent a part of the whole, 100% means the entire whole, and values above 100% indicate more than the whole.
-Regardless of the percent value, the problem-solving process remains consistent: translate the problem into an equation using the relationships between part, percent, and whole, then solve for the unknown variable.
+Visualizing percents helps clarify their meaning: 0% means none of the whole, 100% means the entire whole, and values between 0% and 100% represent partial amounts.
+Values above 100% indicate more than the whole.
+Regardless of the percent value, the problem-solving approach remains consistent: translate the problem into an equation using the relationships between part, percent, and whole, then solve for the unknown variable.